PX4/PX4-user_guide/en/gps_compass/rtk_gps_locosys_r1.md

 - Default 5Hz, up to 10 Hz update rate*
 - Build-in super capacitor to reserve system data for rapid satellite acquisition

-Three LED indicator for Power, PPS and Data transmit
 :::note
 This module can be used with PX4 v1.13 or above.
 :::